NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 		</package>

 4. Now run the `pack` command

 	<code class="bash hljs">
 		nuget pack AppLogger.nuspec
 	</code>

 **Recommended Reading:** [Specifying Files to Include in the Package](/ndocs/schema/nuspec#specifying-files-to-include-in-the-package)

 ##Targets and Props for MSBuild
+In some cases you might want to add custom [build targets or properties](add link here) to the consumers of your package, for example if you need a custome tool or process to run during build.
 When NuGet installs a package with \build files, it will add an MSBuild element in the project file pointing to the .targets and .props files.
 The .props file is added at the top, whereas the .targets file is added to the bottom.

 1. In the root directory of project (folder containing the `.nuspec` file), create a new folder - `build`
 2. Inside `build`, create two new folders - one for each platform that we want to support.
 This is where you would place `.targets` and `.props` files